bokshi-gh/dotenv-cpp/README.md

 Check the following files:

-- `include/dotenv.hpp` - Namespace and fucction implementations.
+- `include/dotenv.hpp` - Namespace and function implementations.
 - `src/main.cpp` - Example code demonstrating how to use the library.